jamegato/finalproject/README.md

 ## About

 ---
-Miner Dance is a game involving a Miner stuck on top of a Volcano, that is tasked with dodging debris that is being shot out of the volcano, collecting coins to try and rack up as many points as possible, using mushrooms to decrease in size to make the game easier, and collecting med kits to increase size and speed so you can dodge more effectively.
+Miner Dance is a game involving a Miner stuck on top of a Volcano, that is tasked with dodging debris that is being shot out of the volcano, collecting coins to try and rack up as many points as possible, using mushrooms to decrease in size to make the game easier, and collecting med kits to increase size and speed, so you can dodge more effectively.
 ### [Game Preview](https://youtu.be/4Ko2sXoe97A)